Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_08_Linux_SW_Application/README.md

 ## Changes in 2021.1

-All AIE related APIs are handled through XRT APIs.
+All AI Engine related APIs are handled through XRT APIs.
 XRT APIs provide this flexibility by parsing the metadata in aie.xclbin and corresponding binding code in compiled aie_control_xrt.cpp.
 Hence, it is no longer necessary to include graph.h or graph.cpp into host application compilation.
 Instead, only the PLIOs needed for performance measurements need to be included in host_app.cpp.
 These changes are implemented in the source code in this module.

-Thus, host application is agnostic to AIE source code starting 2021.1.
+Thus, host application is agnostic to AI Engine source code starting 2021.1.

 # Load AIE XCLBIN